gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 This SMARTS exit generator only works with SwitchableProcessor.
 When it reaches the start of the detailed warmup part, it resets the stats; then it switches the core type and schedules for the end of the warmup part and the end of the interval.

-When it reaches the end of the detailed warmup part, it resets the stats.
+When it reaches the end of the detailed warmup, it resets the stats.

 When it reaches the end of the detailed simulation, it dumps the stats; then it switches the core type and schedules for the start of the next detailed warmup part.